Partizanin/cashconverter/README.md

-# Create a Java Web Application using Embedded Tomcat
+# Convert a Java Web Application to Use Embedded Tomcat

-This tutorial will show you how to create a simple Java web application using embedded Tomcat.
+This tutorial will show you how to convert a Java web application to use embedded Tomcat.

 ## Prerequisites